mschorer/grbl/README.md

-#Grbl - An embedded g-code interpreter and motion-controller for the Arduino/AVR328 microcontroller
+#Grbl - An embedded g-code interpreter and motion-controller for the Arduino/AVR328/**TIVA** microcontroller

 ***

 recent changes:
-- change i2c protocol (2bytes for speed, 1byte for 7cmds with 16vals)
-- send true rpm values
-- send coolant control, tool changer control
-- send "message"
-- show grbl version
-- displays tool info when changing
+- add a branch for the TIVA port

 next:
 - class out machine specific code into machine_control.(c/h)